 Here’s our list of 17+ CDA restaurants to visit the next time you’re looking for where to eat in Couer d’Alene.

 We don’t have a lot of photos of each restaurant because we find it very hard to take photos once the food is in front of us.
 We want to eat right away!
 To see video of the restaurants, check out the reel we did in collaboration with Visit Idaho.
 While you’re there, give us a follow on Instagram!

-Also, while Coeur d’Alene has recently had a big boom in population growth, most of the CDA restaurants are run in a small-town vibe and will be closed on Sundays and Mondays.
-We suggest you double-check to see if they are open and if there are different hours based upon the season.
+Also, while Coeur d’Alene has recently had a big boom in population growth, most of the CDA restaurants are run with a small-town vibe and will be closed on Sundays and Mondays.
+We suggest you double-check to see if they are open and if there are different hours based on the season.

 Known as one of the best restaurants in Idaho, Beverley’s is a fine dining upscale eatery famous for its 5-star cuisine, exceptional customer service, and spectacular views.

 Located on the 7th floor of the Coeur d’Alene Resort, the restaurant serves Northwest cuisine, plated perfectly and cooked to perfection.
 The menu includes meat and seafood dishes, such as filet mignon, wild Alaskan salmon, and truffle honey fried chicken.
 Vegan and vegetarian options are also available.

 Beverley’s is also home to floor-to-ceiling wine displays and a wine cellar that boasts one of the most extensive collections in the Northwest.
 The restaurant’s sommelier is always on hand to help you pick the perfect wine to pair with your dish.
 The restaurant also offers wine tours.

 For those looking for a more romantic experience, Beverley’s also offers guests the option to book the Lakeview for Two dining experience.
 This experience allows you to enjoy an exclusive menu of four courses while taking in some of the best views of Coeur d’Alene.